tbuechner/ClaudeSync/README.md

 5. Exclude all files in the `src/deprecated` directory
 6. Respect patterns in `.gitignore` and `.claudeignore` files
 7. Only search for files within the `src`, `config`, and `docs` directories

-**Important Note**: When using `push_roots`, only files in the specified root directories will be considered for synchronization, even if they match patterns in the `includes` array.
-Each file must both match an include pattern AND be in one of the push_roots directories to be synchronized.

 ## Working with ClaudeSync and Claude.ai